2020PB/police-brutality/all-locations.md

 Police seemingly single out a person that is being the most vocal, push and tackle him to the ground despite him not resisting.

-tags: push, tackle, arrest, beat, knee
+tags: push, tackle, arrest, beat, knee, protestor

 id: ut-saltlakecity-3